19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Dice Rolls/Reroll Tokens.md

 # Reroll Tokens

-A PC can spend a Reroll Token to reroll any [Check](../Check.md) (it can be another creature's roll) and the new result is used.
+A PC can spend a Reroll Token to reroll any [Check](../Check.md) they made and the new result is used.

 A PC can only have 1 reroll token at a time.